College of Arts and SciencesBiology

 Ready to Dive In?

-Take the first step in earning your degree in Sociology by submitting your JU application today.
+Take the first step in earning your degree in Biology by submitting your JU application today.